djaden927/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.

+A token is a way to prove authentication.
+A server returns a token upon successfully providing username/password, and you can then show that token to get back into the system, rather than providing full credentials over and over.
+It's kind of like getting your hand stamped at a theme park so you don't have to pay every time you leave and re-enter the park.

 2. What steps can you take in your web apps to keep your data secure?
 3. Describe how web servers work.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.